John Cooper (Tennessee politician): Political career

 Cooper ran for an at-large seat on the Metropolitan Council of Nashville and Davidson County in 2015.
 He was elected, receiving the most votes of the candidates running for the five available at-large seats.

-Cooper ran for mayor of Nashville in the 2019 Nashville mayoral election.
-In the election's first round, Cooper led all candidates with 35% of the vote, advancing to a runoff election against David Briley, who received 25%, as both were ahead of Vanderbilt University professor Carol M. Swain and Tennessee House of Representatives member John Ray Clemmons in the 10-candidate race.
-Cooper defeated Briley in the runoff election, receiving 69% of the vote.
+He ran for mayor of Nashville in the 2019 Nashville mayoral election.
+In the election's first round, Cooper led all candidates with 35% of the vote, advancing to a runoff election against David Briley, who received 25%, as both were ahead of Vanderbilt University professor Carol M. Swain and Tennessee house of representatives member John Ray Clemmons in the 10-candidate race.
+He defeated Briley in the runoff election, receiving 69% of the vote.
 He is the first candidate to defeat an incumbent mayor of Nashville in an election since its consolidation in 1963.
-Cooper’s campaign financing included $1.4 million in personal loans.
+His campaign financing included $1.4 million in personal loans.
 Cooper raised less money for his campaign than his opponent but outspent Briley using his own money.
-Cooper was sworn into office on September 28.
+He was sworn into office on September 28.

 On January 31, 2023, Cooper announced that he would not run for reelection in the 2023 Nashville mayoral election.

-Political positions

-Sanctuary city status

-Cooper has stated that "Nashville cannot and will not be a sanctuary city."
-In October 2019, Cooper reversed an executive order implemented by former mayor David Briley in his last few weeks in office that reportedly discouraged local cooperation with federal immigration authorities and encouraged the repeal of state laws described as "anti-sanctuary" laws.

 Personal life

-Cooper's wife, Laura Fitzgerald Cooper, is a former constitutional law professor.
+His wife, Laura Fitzgerald Cooper, is a former constitutional law professor.
 They have three sons.
-Cooper's father, Prentice Cooper, was the 39th governor of Tennessee.
-John's brother Jim was the U.S. representative for Tennessee's 5th congressional district, which prior to redistricting, encompassed Nashville and two surrounding counties.
+His father, Prentice Cooper, was the 39th governor of Tennessee.
+His brother, Jim was the U.S. representative for Tennessee's 5th congressional district, which prior to redistricting, encompassed Nashville and two surrounding counties.